queens5253/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Other users: all the permissions
 Task 9:Write a script that sets the mode of the file hello to this :-rwxr-x-wx Task 10:Write a script that sets the mode of the file hello the same as olleh’s mode.
+Task 11:Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.